amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 ### Arguments and results are streams

 The inputs to and results from a macro are modeled as streams of values.
-When a macro is invoked, each argument produces a stream of values, and within the macro definition, each parameter name refers to the corresponding stream, not to a specific value.
+When a macro is invoked, each argument expression produces a stream of values, and within the macro definition, each parameter name refers to the corresponding stream, not to a specific value.
 The declared cardinality of a parameter constrains the number of elements produced by its stream, and is verified by the macro expansion system.